CyberFlameGO/svnpython/Doc/library/csv.rst

    Return a reader object which will iterate over lines in the given *csvfile*.
-   *csvfile* can be any object which supports the :term:`iterator` protocol and returns a string each time its :meth:`!next` method is called --- file objects and list objects are both suitable.
+   *csvfile* can be any object which supports the :term:`iterator` protocol and returns a string each time its :meth:`next` method is called --- file objects and list objects are both suitable.
 If *csvfile* is a file object, it must be opened with the 'b' flag on platforms where that makes a difference.
 An optional *dialect* parameter can be given which is used to define a set of parameters